E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/bond_forces_single_GPU/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

 This module add the bond forces to the single GPU version of DL_MESO (DPD).
-These take in account on the itneractiions between different chemical species which allow to create complex molecules more rapresentative of real systems.
-An example of application is the ternary solution where a main component contains bonds interacting with the other two phases.
+These take in account on the itneractiions between different chemical species which allow to create complex molecules more representative of real systems.
+An example of an application is the ternary solution where a primary component is bonds interacting with the other two phases.

 Purpose of Module